-This is a must see not only for lovers, but for everyone that is a fan of visual poetry.
+This is a must-see not only for lovers but for everyone who is a fan of visual poetry.
 Because that’s exactly what Amélie is: visual poetry.

-The film follows the destiny of an innocent and maybe even naive young woman that decides to help those around her and discovers love in the process.
+The film follows the destiny of an innocent and maybe even naive young woman who decides to help those around her and discovers love in the process.

 Honestly, it is really hard not to fall under the spell of this charming and deliciously romantic movie.
 Especially if you had a similar and quirky first-love experience.

 If you have a best friend, you definitely have to watch this one.
 It will touch a chord.
 Or even two.
 I’m not even kidding!
 “Intouchables” follows the story of an unlikely friendship between a quadriplegic grumpy aristocrat and his young and funny caregiver.
 I mean, can it get more emotional than that?

 This may not sound flattering, but this movie is beautifully predictable (yes, you read that right).
 And also humorous and extremely touching.
 In other words, perfect for a chill Sunday afternoon.